Wednesday, September 27, 2017

 "What about a pact with the spirit of the Little Papio?
 It can't be happy about the situation."
 Hm, Deb might have an idea.

 My head starts pounding like the onset of a migraine, except migraines aren't something we have to worry about.
 It's Hammerin' Jack, our pack's totem.
 Like the jackhammer it embodies, it isn't a subtle spirit. <SMASH IT!> It practically yells in our heads.
 Ella, Climaco, and Tanika are spared by not being a part of the pack. <CRUSH!
 CRUSH!
-CRUSH!> Really, It's a great totem when you're in a fight and need to call upon some extra destructive force, but for fuck's sake, does It want to attack first and ask questions later all of the time.
+CRUSH!> Really, It's a great totem when you're in a fight and need to call upon some extra destructive force, but for fuck's sake, does It wants to attack first and ask questions later all of the time.

 I cringe.
 "Kel?
 Think that would help?" <GRIIIIIIIIIIIIND!>